 Early intervention in psychosis (EIP) service

-The Barking & Dagenham early intervention in pyschosis (EIP) service offers intensive and assertive support for people aged 14 to 35 who may be experiencing their first episode of psychosis (for people aged 14- 18, this service is offered in partnership with our child and adolescent mental health service)
+The Barking & Dagenham early intervention in psychosis (EIP) service offers intensive and assertive support for people aged 14 to 65 who may be experiencing their first episode of psychosis.

-We are a multidisciplinary team that offers psychosocial interventions including:
+We are a multidisciplinary team that offers a range of psychosocial interventions as well as vocational and medical support including: